gzunino/tishadow-eclipse-plugin/README.md

 2014-07-08: A pulldown menu was added next to the Run TiShadow Tests button on the TiShadow Toolbar, which
 	    allows to run any of the existing TiShadow Tests run configurations at any time.

+2014-07-10: A TiShadow help file was added to the help contents.